MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/troubleshoot-issues-with-shared-computer-activation-for-office-365-proplus.md

 ### The products we found in your account cannot be used to activate Office in shared computer scenarios.

-This error means that you don't have an Office 365 plan that includes Microsoft 365 Apps.
+This error means that you don't have an Office 365 (or Microsoft 365) plan that includes Microsoft 365 Apps and that supports shared computer activation.
 Therefore, you can't use shared computer activation.

 ![Error message cannot activate products into shared scenario](images/67637fc5-35cc-4118-acc1-e68fe1155512.png)